meilisearch/specifications/text/0096-auto-batching.md

 ### 3.1.
 Explanations

-All `tasks` are linked to a `batchUid` field.
-The `batchUid` field identifies that several identical, consecutive tasks have been grouped in the same batch.
+All `tasks` are part of a batch identified by a `batchUid`.
+A task batch preserves the logical order of the tasks for a given index.

 Only consecutive `documentAddition` and `documentPartial` tasks for the same index can have the same `batchUid`.
 All `tasks` concerning other operations will also be part of a `batchUid` having only one task.